First Time SOC Audit? Common Issues You May EncounterJune 25, 2018

 Finally, it is imperative for companies that may host, manage, store or otherwise have access to customer data, to have a formalized Data Classification Policy.
 Data Classification reflects the identification and “tiering” of different types of data relative to its confidentiality, security, integrity or availability.
 If organizations don’t know what data they have, it is difficult to implement an approach to secure this data.

-If you don’t have these three areas covered by your current practices, you’ll want to look to update your methods and policies to be in a good place for your first SOC audit.
+If you don’t have these four areas covered by your current practices, you’ll want to look to update your methods and policies to be in a good place for your first SOC audit.
 An auditor will want to ensure that your organization has the right controls in place to address cyber risks in the best way possible.

 Questions on SOC Examination Issues?
 Reach out to our Information Technology team today.